HenryQuan/Fruit-Ninja-Automation/README.md

 - `python3 automation.py`
 - Follow instructions

+You may need to adjust some variables for this to work.
+Only tested on Windows 10 with Wormhole and iPad Pro 10.5 inch.

 ## NEET
 It might be fun to train an AI to learn how to play fruit ninja but it is not easy.
 Might be something to do when I am bored.